dboone323/momentum-finance/Documentation/PR_STATUS_REPORT.md

 - #28: Merged using `-s ours` to record the merge without adopting Tools/Projects content or artifacts, enforcing repo policy.
 - #33: Merged using `-s ours` to record the merge without adopting Tools/Projects content or artifacts, enforcing repo policy.
 - #34: Merged using `-s ours` to record the merge without adopting Tools/Projects content or artifacts, enforcing repo policy.
+- #21: Merged using `-s ours` to record the merge without adopting Tools/Projects content or artifacts, enforcing repo policy.
+- #23: Merged using `-s ours` to record the merge without adopting Tools/Projects content or artifacts, enforcing repo policy.

 Next targets:

-- Probe and merge clean PRs one-by-one (e.g., #26, #28), running Automation status after each.
-For conflicted PRs (#21, #23, #33+), apply conflict policy and prefer main for workflows and automation.
+- Probe and merge clean PRs one-by-one (e.g., #1, #2, #4, #5, #7–#9, #13–#14, #17–#19, #24), running Automation status after each.
+For conflicted PRs, apply conflict policy and prefer main for workflows and automation.

-Last updated: 2025-09-03 (post-merge #34).
+Last updated: 2025-09-03 (post-merge #23).

 MomentumFinance layout fix: